 The dream is gone.

-The late summer visit to Hohenschwangau, to its castle and that of Neuschwanstein, drew to a close as the pink mantle of night drew around the mountains, falling softly on the town.
+The late summer visit to Hohenschwangau, to its castle and to Neuschwanstein drew to a close as the pink mantle of night drew around the mountains, falling softly on the town.

 As it did, I felt sure that another season would bring me back.